-b.
-Balconies/Decks
+(b) Balconies/Decks

-All multi-residential dwelling units should be provided with private outdoor space in the form of decks, patios, and/ or balconies.
+All multi-family dwelling units should be provided with private outdoor space in the form of decks, patios, and/or balconies.
 Wherever possible, balconies should be a minimum dimension of 1.8m (6 ft.) by 2.4m (8 ft.).
-Groundlevel private outdoor areas should exceed this minimum, wherever possible.
+Ground-level private outdoor areas should exceed this minimum, wherever possible.